 #5 Redwood Hill Goat Milk Yogurt, Plain, 32oz

 For anyone looking for an alternative to cow’s milk, this plain goat milk yogurt from Redwood Hill is an excellent option.
-Because it’s made from goat’s milk it contains less sugar, sitting at around 4g per 100g, meaning you can enjoy more of this yogurt without the sugar intake that comes with cow’s milk or flavoured yogurts.
+Because it’s made from goat’s milk it contains less sugar, sitting at around 4g per 100g, meaning you can enjoy more of this yogurt without the sugar intake that comes with cow’s milk or flavored yogurts.

 It contains a huge 6 different species of probiotic plus vitamins A and C, it may also be a bit easier for some people to digest due to the slightly lower amount of lactose it contains than cow’s milk (with higher calcium and protein, too!).
-This is an excellent alternative for anyone looking to branch out a little without sacrificing on flavour, or those looking for a wider range of probiotic strains than is normally included in yogurt.
+This is an excellent alternative for anyone looking to branch out a little without sacrificing on flavor, or those looking for a wider range of probiotic strains than is normally included in yogurt.